Mark Rothko Biography

 To achieve the effect of light emanating from the very core of his paintings, Rothko began to stain pigments into his canvas by applying numerous thin layers of color one over the other, often allowing portions of these layers to appear through the top coat of paint.
 This enabled him to re-create, in a contemporary manner, the resonant light of Rembrandt, whom he very much admired.
 Rothko could also make color statements rivaling those of Henri Matisse, arguably the single greatest influence on his work of this period.
 Like Matisse, Rothko often enhanced one intense color by placing it next to another equally brilliant, as in Untitled (Violet, Black, Orange, Yellow on White and Red), luminous touches of white paint surround the central rectangles of violet, orange and yellow; the painting reveals one of Rothko’s greatest accomplishments: his ability to contain a vast array of colors of differing hues in differing proportions on the same plane.
 Although the violet form is indeed the largest of the group and dominates the yellow and orange, it is held in check by two vertical red bars at either side and by a narrow band of black adjacent to its bottom edge.
 In addition, the soft yellow and white field surrounding the central forms anchors the floating rectangles to the canvas support.

 Many of Rothko’s canvases were monumental in size in the late 1950s and early 1960s.
 He was quoted as saying that he wanted to express “basic human emotions – tragedy, ecstasy, doom…The people who weep before my pictures are having the same religious experience I had when I painted them.”
 Rothko’s desire to create this exalted experience, which he shared with contemporaries like Jackson Pollock, de Kooning, for whom the process of painting was an event and the canvas a reflection of that act.
-Collectively, they were beginning to supersede the likes of Edward Hopper.
+Collectively, they were beginning to supersede the likes of Edward Hopper and the earlier Franz Marc.
 Rothko’s approach to painting was less physical, less engaged in the relationship between painter, act, and event.
 Indeed, he often spent hours sitting near a blank canvas in quiet contemplation before proceeding to paint.

 In 1958, Rothko was invited to paint four murals for the Four Seasons restaurant by Philip Johnson, eminent architect and art collect, who had already been a vital force in the New York art world for several decades.
 Johnson was director of the architecture department at the Museum of Modern Art from 1930 to 1936, and again from 1946 to 1954.